peteamiri/Tutorials/Programming_Languages/Python/readme.md

 This example demonstrates how to use logical operators (`and`, `or`, `not`) to create conditional expressions that evaluate to `True` or `False` based on the logical relationship between operands.

 ## while loops
 Certainly!
-Here's a detailed example demonstrating the use of a `while` loop in Python:
+Here has a detailed example demonstrating the use of a `while` loop in Python:

 ```python
 # Initialize a counter